Skip to main content

 Hello and welcome back to another blog!
 Thanks for being here.
 I appreciate your support!

 Marriage….
 In honor of our 22nd wedding anniversary on Saturday October 23rd, I thought I’d share a bit about what marriage is like from my perspective as a person with a disability.
 Anyone who is married knows that marriage is hard!
 Sure it’s amazing and great and all of those things, at least hopefully it is!
 However, it is also hard work.
 It’s a lot of compromise and selflessness.
-Add a disability into the mix, and that requires another level of selflessness on the partner of the person with a disability.
+Add a disability into the mix, and that requires another level of selflessness from the partner of the person with a disability.
 It’s just the truth.

 Wedding day!